nginxinc/nginx-gateway-fabric/docs/proposals/control-plane-config.md

 ## Use Cases

-The high level use case for dynamically changing settings in the NKG control plane is to allow users to alter behavior without the need for restarting NKG and experiencing downtime.
+The high level use case for dynamically changing settings in the NGF control plane is to allow users to alter behavior without the need for restarting NGF and experiencing downtime.

-For the specific log level use case, users may be experiencing problems with NKG that require more information to diagnose.
+For the specific log level use case, users may be experiencing problems with NGF that require more information to diagnose.
 These problems could include:

 - Not seeing or processing Kubernetes resources that it should be.